 This is an area that often becomes neglected as people move beyond the 'romantic' stage.
 Having children, work, and other external personal and family responsibilities can all take away from just having time together as a couple.

 In Counselling, you would be helped to identify the problem areas and what you both want to change and how to achieve these changes.
 This would involve agreeing priorities that suit you both and which positively build your couple relationship.
 This would include how to bring novelty and fun back into your relationship.

 Exploring the different 'languages' partners may use to show love and caring.

-Understand the misunderstandings and misinterpretations that can occur.
+Understand the misunderstandings and misinterpretations that can occur between partners.

 Understanding the benefits of showing appreciation and expressing compliments to your partner.

 Understanding the importance of showing affection physically and otherwise and the benefits of this both mentally and physically.

 Understanding why sometimes partners do not want to be affectionate or to have sex.
 This can occur after a breach in the attachment bond between the couple due to, for example, an affair or some other breach of trust or emotional disconnection.

 Some sexual problems may have a physical basis and you would be advised to consult your GP.